spxbhuhb/zakadabar-stack/core/doc/guides/browser/structure/Layout.md

 Default application title bar
 implementation: [ZkAppTitleBar](/src/jsMain/kotlin/zakadabar/stack/frontend/builtin/titlebar/ZkTitleBar.kt)

-Pages, tables and forms use `ZkApplication.title` to set the title and context elements of the title bar.
+Pages, tables and forms use `application.title` to set the title and context elements of the title bar.

 All high level elements (ZkPage, ZkArgPage, ZkForm, ZkTable) have the following fields:

 * `appTitle` - boolean, when true sets the title bar content (default = true)
-* `title` - string, when set this element is assigned to `ZkApplication.title`
+* `title` - string, when set this element is assigned to `application.title`
-* `titleText` - string, when set, a new `ZkAppTitle` instance is created and that instance is assigned to `ZkApplication.title`
+* `titleText` - string, when set, a new `ZkAppTitle` instance is created and that instance is assigned to `application.title`

 ### Global Elements